EnCiv/undebate/README.md

 go to your github account and login

-open a git-bash shell - on VSC use Control-` Control-Shift-P in the input field type "Select Default Shell"
+If you have just installed VSC you need to setup the bash shell.
+Use Control-Shift-P in the input field type "Select Default Shell"
 Choose "Git Bash"

+Then open a git-bash shell - on VSC use Control-\`

     mkdir enciv
     cd enciv